novarq/tactical-1000/docs/serial-console-access.md

 ## Physical Setup

-Connect your serial cable between your computer and the USB-C console port on the front panel of your switch.
+Connect your cable between your computer and the USB-C console port on the front panel of your switch.

 Before proceeding, ensure the switch is powered on.
-The serial console will display output from the moment power is applied, including the bootloader and entire boot process.
+Once configured, the serial console will display output from the moment power is applied, including the bootloader and entire boot process.

 ## Software Setup